KitchenInsight/kitcheninsight.github.io/_posts/2016-11-02-cookie_recipe_data_preprocessing.md

 ### Patterns in cookie recipes?

 The goal of the above exercise is to prepare data for investigating whether there are patterns in web data of cookie recipes.
-See [this post](https://kitcheninsight.github.io/jekyll/update/2016/11/03/every-cookie-is-not-the-same.html) for the results!
+See [next post](https://kitcheninsight.github.io/jekyll/update/2016/11/03/every-cookie-is-not-the-same.html) for the results!

 ------------------